RohanVDvivedi/HTTPparser/README.md

 # HTTPparser
-A C library to build parse tree for HTTP protocol.
+A C library to parse HTTP 1.0 and 1.1 protocol over a stream (ConnMan stream).
 It contains a (ConnMan based) stream parsing and serializing api.

+This library in its current form does not support HTTP 2 or 3.
+This might change with further development.

 ## Setup instructions
 **Install dependencies :**